 Renew 1 plots Seniors: $25

-New gardeners should contact us first to inquire about availability.
+New gardeners should contact us first to inquire about availability or to be added to the waiting list.
 New gardeners may register for one plot the first year.
 The new garden fee is $60 ($55 for gardeners 60 years old and older).
 After their first season, gardeners may request a second plot.

 New Gardener, 1 plot: $60